JMerhi01/DevOps_Notes/README.md

 # Virtualisation
 ## Virtual Machines
+A virtual machine is a software environment that emulates a physical machine, allowing multiple operating systems to run on a single physical machine.
+It enables users to run different operating systems and software applications on the same computer simultaneously, increasing flexibility, and reducing hardware costs.
 #
 ## Vagrant
 Vagrant is a tool used for building and managing virtual machine environments in a single workflow.
 It is easy to use and focuses on automation.